cd1364/CGL_codes/README.md

 5. Implement Cohen Sutherland polygon clipping method to clip the polygon with respect the viewport and window.
 Use mouse click, keyboard interface - CO4

-6.Implement following 2D transformations on the object with respect to axis : – CO5
+6. Implement following 2D transformations on the object with respect to axis : – CO5
 i) Scaling ii) Rotation about arbitrary point iii) Reflection

 7. Generate fractal patterns using i) Bezier ii) Koch Curve - CO5